-Completion of a task is a major event in the system.
-When a task is completed, the system first ensures that the performer completing the task is added to the claim.
+Another example of a calculated attribute is the display date of a repeating task.
+When a task with a repeat rule is completed, a new display date must be determined.
+This 12 completing the task is added to the claim.
 Then, after the task is marked complete in the database, it is checked to see if the task has a repeat rule.
 If so, another task is created and added to the database.
 Finally, the event component is notified, because the Task Engine may need to react to the task completion.